AsathalMannan/rmpos/README.md

-# rmpos
+# RMPOS
-Web based Point Of Sale
+Web based Point Of Sale Software

+## Opensource Projects used